xurxodev/integration-testing-kotlin-multiplatform-kata/README.md

 This kata is a Kotlin multiplatform version of the kata [KataTODOApiClientKotlin][KataTODOApiClientKotlin] of [Karumi][karumi].

 - We are here to practice integration testing using HTTP stubbing.
-- We are going to use [KtorClientMock][ktorclientmock] to return stub responses from a HTTP server.
+- We are going to use [KtorClientMock][ktorclientmock] to return stub responses.
-- We are going to use [KotlinTest][kotlintest] to perform assertions.
+- We are going to use [KotlinTest][kotlintest] to write tests and to perform assertions.
 - We are going to practice pair programming.

 ---

 ## Getting started

-This repository contains an kotlin multiplatform library with an API client to interact with a remote service we can use to implement an application.
+This repository contains an kotlin multiplatform library with an API client to interact with the [JSONPlaceholder service](http://jsonplaceholder.typicode.com).

 This API Client is based on one class with name ``TodoApiClient`` containing some methods to interact with the API.
-Using this class we can get all the tasks we have created before, get a task using the task id, add a new task, update a task or delete an already created task.
+Using this class we can get all the tasks, get a task using the task id, add a new task, update a task or delete an already created task.

 The API client has been implemented using a multiplatform networking framework named [Ktor][ktor].
 Review the project documentation if needed.